How to Choose a Mortgage Lender in New York: Ultimate Guide

 These points are percentages that you pay at closing to reduce your monthly payments.

-Going this route is the most effective if you are going with a fixed-rate mortgage, although not completely out of the question with even an ARM.
+Going this route is the most effective if you are going with a fixed-rate mortgage, although not entirely out of the question with even an ARM.

-Deciding if mortgage points are going to work for you will require some math.
+Deciding if mortgage points will work for you will require some math.

-If you're working with a mortgage broker and most account managers will be able to help you make these calculations.
+If you're working with a mortgage broker, most account managers will be able to help you make these calculations.

-Some factors to consider when deciding to purchase points is your ability to pay additional at closing, how much you are putting down, if your rate is adjustable, and how long you plan on owning your home.
+When deciding to purchase points, some factors to consider are your ability to pay additional at closing, how much you are putting down, if your rate is adjustable, and how long you plan on owning your home.

 How Do I Choose a Lender for My Mortgage?

-Your first inclination might be to go right away with the financial institution where you normally do your banking.
+Your first inclination might be to go immediately with the financial institution where you usually do your banking.

-After all, they know you best and might offer you good rates.
+After all, they know you best and might offer you reasonable rates.

-While you may get offered a great deal, this is not always the case.
+While you may be offered a great deal, this is not always true.

 Different lenders have different reputations for each of their financial services and products.

-Even if the bank is reputable, they may not be the best lender to go with.
+Even if the bank is reputable, it may not be the best lender.

-Furthermore, not only can lenders vary considerably in rates, closing costs, and credits and grants they can offer you, but also in their customer service.
+Furthermore, lenders can vary considerably in rates, closing costs, credits, and grants they can offer you, as well as their customer service.

 Customer Service Should Be Just as Important as Getting Good Rates

-When account managers and underwriters drop the ball in communication, or can't or refuse to answer your questions, it can actually result in a breakdown of the entire mortgage underwriting process.
+When account managers and underwriters drop the ball in communication or can't or refuse to answer your questions, it can break the entire mortgage underwriting process.

 This could result in catastrophe with your home purchase--you may not be able to close or lose the deal entirely!